Nilssonia (plant): Taxonomy

 The genus was erected by Brongniart under the name Nilsonia based on material from the Hettangian of Scania.
 The spelling of the name (a dedication to Sven Nilsson) was later corrected to Nilssonia.
 The diagnosis of the genus, initially based on the pinnate Nilssonia brevis, was later amended to include entire-margined and irregularly segmented species as well as information on the cuticle.

 Description

 Nilssonia leaves can have entire margins, irregularly dissected margins or clearly divided leaflets.
 The lamina or the leaflets are attached to the midrib or rachis on the 'upper' (adaxial) side of the leaf, unlike in other similar genera such as Taeniopteris.
 Parallel veins exit the midrib, with no fusion of veins.

 Distribution

 Fossils of Nilssonia are found in Triassic, Jurassic and Cretaceous-aged terrestrial strata of East Asia, Australia, North and South America, and Europe.

-The distribution of this genus in the Northern Hemisphere extented to low latitudes in Europe and Asia during the Triassic to Middle Jurassic.
+The distribution of this genus in the Northern Hemisphere extended to low latitudes in Europe and Asia during the Triassic to Middle Jurassic.
 During the Late Jurassic, the distribution of Nilssonia contracted to higher latitudes in the Siberian area, where the genus persisted up to the Late Cretaceous.